-CoinMarketCap ranks the top decentralized exchanges based on traffic, liquidity, trading volumes of spot markets.
+CoinMarketCap ranks the top decentralized exchanges based on trading volumes, market share of DeFi markets.

 Track your trades in one place, not all over the place